promaxsolutions/lush-properties-platform-v2/replit.md

 ## Recent Changes

+- Enhanced mobile optimization with responsive design and touch-friendly interfaces
+- Added mobile-first UI with flexible text sizing and compressed layouts
+- Implemented adaptive button text that shows icons on mobile and full text on desktop
+- Created sticky header and footer for improved mobile navigation
+- Added comprehensive mobile notifications for all user actions and system updates
 - Added Google Maps integration with clickable project address links
 - Implemented push notifications for milestone reminders and system updates
 - Enhanced calendar with notification-triggered event reminders